Las Flores, California

-Las Flores (Spanish for "The Flowers") is an unincorporated census-designated place (CDP) in Orange County, California, located adjacent to the City of Rancho Santa Margarita, California.
-The population was 5,971 at the 2010 census, up from 5,625 at the 2000 census.
-Las Flores does not have its own ZIP Code and is served by the same ZIP Code as adjacent Rancho Santa Margarita.
+Las Flores (Spanish for "The Flowers") is an unincorporated community and census-designated place (CDP) in Orange County, California, located adjacent to the City of Rancho Santa Margarita, California.
+The population was 5,995 at the 2020 census, up from 5,971 at the 2010 census.
+Las Flores does not have its own ZIP Code and is served by the same ZIP Code as adjacent Rancho Santa Margarita, 92688.

 The Rancho Santa Margarita dog/skate park is located in the CDP and is served by the Orange County Sheriff's Dept. and Orange County Fire Authority.
+Although Las Flores lies in the land grant of Rancho Mission Viejo, it is named after the land grant about 25 miles south Rancho Santa Margarita y Las Flores.

 Geography

 Las Flores is located near the intersection of Oso Parkway and Antonio Parkway in unincorporated southern Orange County, running several miles adjacent to Antonio Parkway and Oso Parkway.
+Las Flores is bordered by the city of Rancho Santa Margarita to the northwest, the census-designated place (CDP) Coto de Caza to the north, the CDP Ladera Ranch to the south, and the city of Mission Viejo to the west.

 According to the United States Census Bureau, the CDP has a total area of 2.6 sqmi, all land.

 Demographics

+Las Flores first appeared as a census designated place in the 2000 U.S. census.